UoB-COMSM0166/2026-group-27/README.md

 We used the System Usability Scale (SUS) to measure how easily the players could learn and interact with the game.
 Ten participants (P1-P10), recruited using convenience sampling, completed gameplay tasks such as collecting items and finding the exit before filling out the SUS questionnaire.

 The average SUS score was 90.75/100, indicating a high level of usability.
-This suggests that participants were able to understand and interact with the game with minimal difficulty during early prototype testing.

 Positive usability statements scored highly, such as “Learn quickly” (Q7 = 4.8/5), and “Well integrated”  (Q5 = 4.7/5), suggesting that the game was intuitive.